Nothingbutbread/Black-ops-2-Fornite-Mode-NBB/README.md

 Public Beta V1.1.0: http://www.mediafire.com/file/dn1t5t9gvhzg41c/FortnitePublicBetaV1.1.zip/file
 Public Beta V1.0.0: http://www.mediafire.com/file/rn9rs4htx9ahimm/FortnitePublicBetaV1.zip/file

-# Known major bugs as of 10/22/18 that haven't been patched yet.
+# Known major bugs as of 11/15/18 that haven't been patched yet.
 > Unopenable Chests/Player inventories that randomly spawn at times.
 > Menu glitch out after using items under some circumstances.
 (Patrialy patched, Use AIM, MELEE and JUMP at the sametime to reset menu).
+  - V1.5.2 should have addressed this pending on testing.